 - 1 pound ground Italian sausage

-- 2 tablespoons olive oil
+- 2 tablespoons olive oil, plus more for drizzling

 - 1 large yellow onion, chopped

 - 2 (4 oz) cans sliced mushrooms, liquid drained off